Gardening from seed has big advantages.

 1. Know what you grow.

 Did you know that many of the conventionally-grown vegetables at the grocery store test positive for pesticide residue even after washing and peeling?
 Some of the worst offenders are spinach, tomatoes, celery, and peppers.
 The choice of organic foods and goods is a lifestyle path that many have adopted.
-Growing your own allows you to choose what goes into your family's food, where it came from, how fresh and nutritious it is; you simply can't get more local!
+Growing your own allows you to choose what goes into your family's food, where it came from, and how fresh and nutritious it is; you simply can't get more local!
 When goodness and love go in, goodness and love come out in the harvest.

 2. Save money.